Good news, curly girls! It’s safe to go back in the water. That is, once you accept your hair’s natural texture!

 - After a dip in a pool or ocean, wash your hair IMMEDIATELY with a sulfate-free cleanser or conditioner to remove any drying chlorine or salt water.

-Follow these tips and you and your curls will be basking in the sun, water and all, all summer long!
+Follow these tips and you and your curls will be basking in the sun and water, all summer long!